 Community organizations were offered two options for completing the sustainability assessment tool.
 In the first option, a core local planning team met as a group to discuss and rate each question.
 Upon reaching consensus, the group entered a score for each question and received a summary report with the results.
-Alternatively, each identified member of the core local planning group answered all the questions independently.
+Alternatively, each identified member of the core local planning group answered all of the questions independently.
 The project director then received a report that averaged the responses.
-The Fairfield County Opiate Task Force chose the option of average score.
+The Prevention Advocacy Recovery Treatment (PART) Coalition chose the option of group consensus.